supa-wallet/supa-sdk/doc/en/api-reference.md

 ## useAPI

-Хук для работы с Walletino Backend API.
+Hook for working with Supa Backend API.

 ### Returns